-2.3.5 Frequency Stability: Outut frequency within plus or minus .1 Herts for all operating conditions, including maximum and minimum specified input voltages, ambient temperature, and relative humidity.
+Output frequency within plus or minus .1 Herts for all operating conditions, including maximum and minimum specified input voltages, ambient temperature, and relative humidity.
 The frequency regulation shall be independent of load changes.
-2.3.6 Efficiency: The UPSC shall have a minimum efficiency of 91% at nominal voltage and full load.
-2.3.7 Power Factor:

 Output power rating shall be 0.8 power factor lagging.

 Operate into a non-linear load with a maximum crest factor for each phase current of 2.0.
 The crest factor is the ratio of the peak value to the RMS value under steady state conditions.
 The applied peak load current shall not exceed the maximum peak rated current of the UPSC.
 The maximum peak rated current is defined as the full load RMS current times 1.414.

 2.3.9 No Load Input Losses:

 The UPSC shall have no-load input losses no greater than 10% of the output kVA power rating at nominal input voltages.

 2.3.10 Phase Angle Regulation:

 Displacement angle between adjacent voltage phases shall be 120° plus or minus 2° with a balanced load and plus or minus 4° with three phases for 15% unbalanced load.
 A 15% unbalanced load is defined as:

 - Phase A at full rated single phase load.